If you don’t already know, affiliate programs are a way to pay a referral commission or credit for links from one website to another.

 - Amazon Associates US

 (Regarding the Amazon Associates program, I prefer to link to independent stores where possible, so will link to Amazon only if the offering is the best value and from a trusted seller at the time of publishing.
-I still recommend support your local independent retailers where possible, that's what keeps them there for you with their more specialist experience.)
+I still recommend supporting your local independent retailers where possible, that’s what keeps them there for you with their more specialist experience.)

 I’ll add links here to the great people and places I know, that like what I offer enough to be confident in recommending it to their audiences too.

 Please do take a look at their links and follow their publishings for similar recommendations: